-TLDR: 8 weeks.
-Sick of seeing acne when you look in the mirror?
+Tired of seeing acne when you look in the mirror?
 Acne can affect your self-esteem and, over time, may cause permanent physical scarring.
 Tretinoin is one the most effective acne treatments.
-Tretinoin has retinol, a type of retinoid and retin a, that works by opening up your pores, making your skin cells less sticky.
-Here is everything you need to know about Tretinoin.
+Tretinoin contains retinol, a type of retinoid, and is also known by its brand name Retin-A. It works by opening up your pores, making your skin cells less sticky.
+Here’s everything you need to know about tretinoin.

 What is Tretinoin?

-Tretinoin is the generic name for retin a, an acne medication also known as retinoid acid, derived from vitamin A used to treat acne and wrinkles.
-Retinoid and retinol are derived from vitamin A, but they are lower strength and are available over the counter.
-It can’t erase deep wrinkles, but it can treat surface wrinkles, fine lines, and darks spots.
+Tretinoin is the generic name for Retin-A, an acne medication also known as retinoid acid, derived from vitamin A, that is used to treat acne and wrinkles.
+Retinoid and retinol are derived from vitamin A, but they are lower strength and are available over-the-counter.
+They can’t erase deep wrinkles but can treat surface wrinkles, fine lines, and dark spots.

 Tretinoin is also known as retinoic acid.
 It’s sold under many different brand names.
 Topical Retinoic acid (Retin-A) is one of those brand names, but don’t confuse it with topical retinoid such as retinol.
 It speeds up the cell turnover to shed the skin cells and replace them with younger cells, prevents acne, and stimulates collagen production.